 The Holy Trinity and St Matthew’s Church building, commonly referred to as ‘The Drum’, stood in the centre of the Ronkswood estate and had been a central part of the community for many decades until it was sadly demolished in 2015 after becoming structurally unstable.

 Whilst we have no building at present we believe that a church is more than a building and we continue as a church to serve our community.
-Having held services in Perry Wood School and the Punchbowl pub, our Sunday worship is now at the Community Centre, Liverpool Road.
+Having held services in Perry Wood School and the Punchbowl pub, our Sunday worship is now at the Community Centre, Canterbury Road.

 Whilst we are working tirelessly to fundraise for a new church building on the Lichfield Avenue site, our congregation is as committed as ever as our mission in Ronkswood continues.